Pima County Supervisors terminate controversial $1.4M border security grant

 A slim majority of the Pima County Board of Supervisors voted on Tuesday afternoon to withdraw from a controversial $1.4 million border security grant known as Operation Stonegarden.

-The grant covers overtime, mileage and equipment cost for the sheriff’s department and is an effort to encourage collaboration between local and federal law enforcement agencies.
+The grant covers overtime, mileage and equipment costs for the sheriff’s department and is an effort to encourage collaboration between local and federal law enforcement agencies.

 However, the grant has been derided by local activists, who argue the grant forces local law enforcement to enforce federal immigration laws.